Qosqophryne gymnotis

 Qosqophryne gymnotis is a species of frog in the family Strabomantidae.

 It is known from only two sites near Abra Malaga, Cusco, Peru, at between 3,272 and 3,530 meters above sea level.

 Its natural habitat is high altitude montane cloud forests, and lays its eggs in wet mosses.
-It was originally classified as a member of Bryophryne, but was later moved to the newly created genus Qosqophryne.
+It was discovered in 2009 along with B. hanssaueri and B. zonalis, and was originally classified as a member of Bryophryne.
+In 2020, it was moved along with B. flammiventris and B. mancoinca to the newly created genus Qosqophryne based on a phylogenetic analysis.